1325 Telecommunications Service Administrator

 Level 3 - 579 Points: Jobs at this level are responsible for identifying areas of need and for developing proposals that request funding to fulfill those needs.

 Level 1 - 25 Points: The work environment has only everyday discomforts associated with an office or commercial vehicle.
 The work area is adequately lighted, heated or cooled, and ventilated.
 Work is largely sedentary involving mostly sitting with occasional walking, standing, bending, or carrying of small items.
 No special physical demands are required of the work.

 Factor 6: Work Impact and Effect

-Level 4 - 3060 Points: Work products or services directly impact the work of other professionals, the development and operation of programs, affect major activities across units, and/or impact the well-being of large numbers of individuals.
+Level 5 - 3780 Points: Work products or services directly impact the entire university system and the well-being of large numbers of individuals.
 Typically the work is complex and may involve addressing conventional problems or situations with established methods or resolving critical problems or developing new processes or models to address specific problems.
-Improperly performed work and/or equipment or software failures produce errors and delays that affect the operations and/or reputations of multiple or critical departments, programs, or units, and individuals.
-Improperly performed work and/or equipment or software failures may be remedied in the short to medium term, but at substantial cost of time and resources.
-The scope of improperly performed work and/or equipment or software failure is large and the nature of the activity requires that emergency repairs be performed.
+Improperly performed work and/or equipment or software failures produce errors and delays that affect the operations and/or reputations of the entire University.
+Improperly performed work and/or equipment or software failures may be remedied in the short to medium term, but at very substantial cost of time and resources.
+The scope of improperly performed work and/or equipment or software failure is system-wide and the nature of the activity requires that emergency repairs be performed.